 A pharmaceutical company has decided to make an acquisition.
 It has identified the company and has approached you for your advice on the deal and determine how much should they be paying for the deal.
-You are provided with the necessary financial information, metrics and multiples and the overview of the buyer and seller company.
+You are provided with the necessary financial informationNecessary Financial InformationFinancial Information refers to the summarized data of monetary transactions that is helpful to investors in understanding company’s profitability, their assets, and growth prospects.
+Financial Data about individuals like past Months Bank Statement, Tax return receipts helps banks to understand customer’s credit quality, repayment capacity etc., metrics and multiples and the overview of the buyer and seller company.

 How to prepare for investment banking case studies?

-- Make sure you read business news often and are aware about focus on reading about how and what about business transactions discussed.
+- Make sure you read business news often and are aware of a focus on reading about how and what about business transactions discussed.

 - Learn about various valuation techniques, their calculation and how they are interpreted.

-- You may not find real case study question that are used by banks for interviews.
+- You may not find real case study questions that is used by banks for interviews.
 But since you have to practice, try asking a friend or any colleague you know who has been through such case study rounds for the kind of questions they received.

-- Check company’s website to see if it has sample case studies available for reference.
+- Check the company’s website to see if it has sample case studies available for reference.

-To practice more on case studies and tests at assessment center check out
+To practice more on case studies and tests at the assessment center check out

 Tips to perform well at Investment banking case studies

-- Make a concrete decision and base your recommendations with logical reasons.
+- Make a concrete decision and base your recommendations for logical reasons.

 - Use a structured approach to tackle the problem.